jschoeley/xcod/README.md

 where $g(t; \boldsymbol{\beta}_t)$ is a function of time modeling the long term trend, and $s(t; \boldsymbol{\beta}_s)$ is a cyclical function of time $t$ with period $T$ to capture seasonality.

 Second, compositional regressions are fitted to estimate the expected proportion of cause-specific deaths on all deaths.
-Specifically, the cause-specific proportions, transformed via the centered-log-ratio, are expressed as a linear function of time,
+Specifically, the cause-specific proportions, transformed via the centered-log-ratio (Pawlowsky-Glahn Buccianti, 2011), are expressed as a linear function of time,

 $$
 \mathrm{clr}_j(p^{j}_t) = \gamma_0^j + g(t; \boldsymbol{\gamma}_t) + s(t; T, \boldsymbol{\gamma}_s^j),